 Creates a MiddlewareInterfaceExtension representation from a YAML node representation and an absolute file directory path.

 Return A properly initialized MiddlewareInterfaceExtension object.
-Parameters class eprosima::is::core::Search

 - [in] node: Content of the mix file, in YAML format. - [in] absolute_file_directory_path: Path from where to start looking for the dynamic libraries defined in the mix content.

 Search